Home /Compare /Carmine vs Crimson

 Can you use carmine and crimson together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.82:1.
-Use carmine as the dominant/darker color and crimson as the accent or highlight.
+Yes.
+Both carmine and crimson are red shades, so they pair naturally in a monochromatic palette.
+Use carmine as the dominant color and crimson as the accent or highlight.

 What is the hex code for carmine?+